Code-Institute-Submissions/OnlineCookbook/README.md

 I manually tested the 'insert_recipe' function, by adding a recipe to the database via. the app.
 I could tell that it worked by searching for the recipe under the relevant categories - my name and the cuisine.

 I manually tested my links, by running through every link on my page.
+This was successful, as I realised that I had called one of my templates *'edit_recipe.html'* in the */edit_recipe/* function, but named the template iteself *'edit_recipes.html'*, so the page would not load.
+I was able to fix this due to my manual testing of the app.

+I also found a bug when attempting to edit a recipe under the *'all_recipes'* page.
+This was because the <id> of the recipe was not included in the function, so the specific recipe the user wanted to edit could not be located in the database by the unique id.
+I resolved this by refactoring the 'all_recipes' function, to include the unique id of each recipe.

 ### Bugs